MSANC Board of Directors 2018-2019

 However, due to unfortunate events, things didn’t go as planned and intended.

-After multiple discussions throughout the general assembly, during the president’s sessions and plenaries, the only possible solution for MSANC to join and be part of IFMSA was for IFMSA to send MSANC a standing invitation in order for us to be aligned with IFMSA Constitution and Bylaws.
+After multiple discussions throughout the general assembly, during the president’s sessions and plenaries, the only possible solution for MSANC to join and be part of IFMSA was for IFMSA to send MSANC a standing invitation for us to be aligned with IFMSA Constitution and Bylaws.
 According to bylaw 2.8: “the above paragraph “2.7” applies to all members except: Entries that received a standing invitation to participate as a member.
 Extending a standing invitation is decided by the General Assembly with a two-thirds majority”.

 ” Dear NMOs,